imdeepmind/imdeepmind.github.io/docs/ml/mcp/langchain.md

 - Deciding which tool to call and when, based on user requests.
 - Orchestrating multi-step reasoning so LLMs can chain different tool calls together.

 Without LangChain, an LLM would need a custom integration for every API.
-With LangChain, you can register APIs (including MCP servers) as "tools," describe what they do, and let LangChain handle tool selection, argument parsing, and result formatting.
+With LangChain, we can register APIs (including MCP servers) as "tools," describe what they do, and let LangChain handle tool selection, argument parsing, and result formatting.

 ## MCP Recap

-MCP (Model Context Protocol) is a protocol that allows you to create servers exposing capabilities (e.g., `get_weather`, `get_weather_news`) with metadata so an LLM knows:
+MCP (Model Context Protocol) is a protocol that allows us to create servers exposing capabilities (e.g., `get_weather`, `get_weather_news`) with metadata so an LLM knows:

 - What functions exist
 - What parameters they take
 - What they return

-When you connect an MCP server to an LLM, the LLM can directly call those MCP tools.
+When we connect an MCP server to an LLM, the LLM can directly call those MCP tools.

 ## Where LangChain Fits

-If you have multiple MCP servers or want more control and reasoning, LangChain acts as:
+If we have multiple MCP servers or want more control and reasoning, LangChain acts as:

 1. A middle layer between the LLM and MCP servers.
 2. A tool manager — it registers MCP functions as LangChain tools.